ska-telescope/ska-ser-infra-machinery/README.md

 wrong cluster by mistake.

 So, the first variables to setup are the **DATACENTRE**, **ENVIRONMENT**, and **SERVICE**.
 Like the name suggest, they point to the datacentre, environment and service we want to work with.
-These map to the folder structure under [datacentres](datacentres/) (`datacentres/<datacentre>/<environment>/<service>`), which contains the orchestration and installation files.
+These map to the folder structure under [datacentres](datacentres/) (`datacentres/<datacentre>/<environment>/<service>`), which contains the orchestration configuration files.
+At `datacentres/<datacentre>/<environment>/installation` you can find the environment's inventories you can configure using Ansible.

-For doing that please add a PrivateRules.mak with the following variables:
+Please add a PrivateRules.mak with the following variables:

 ```
 DATACENTRE="<datacentre>"